Background pattern

 1. What is Manidipino Combix 10 mg tablets and what is it used for

-Manidipino Combix contains manidipine dihydrochloride as the active ingredient.
-Manidipine dihydrochloride belongs to a group of medicines called calcium channel blockers that block the flow of calcium in the smooth muscle cells of blood vessels, causing vasodilation and the corresponding reduction in blood pressure.
+Manidipino Combix contains manidipino dihydrochloride as the active substance.
+Manidipino dihydrochloride belongs to a group of medicines called calcium channel blockers that block the flow of calcium in the smooth muscle cells of blood vessels, causing vasodilation and the corresponding reduction in blood pressure.

-Manidipino Combix is indicated for the treatment of mild to moderate essential hypertension (high blood pressure).
+Manidipino Combix is indicated for the treatment of mild to moderate essential arterial hypertension (high blood pressure).

-2. What you need to know before starting to take Manidipino Combix 10 mg tablets
+2. What you need to know before you start taking Manidipino Combix 10 mg tablets

 Do not take Manidipino Combix

-• if you are allergic to manidipine, other calcium channel blockers, or any of the other components of this medication (listed in section 6).
+• if you are allergic to manidipino, other calcium channel blockers, or any of the other ingredients of this medicine (listed in section 6).

 • if you have severe kidney disease.

-• if you have heart problems, for example if you have had a myocardial infarction in the last 4 weeks or if you have unstable angina (chest pain due to inadequate oxygen supply to the heart) or if you have heart failure and are not following a specific treatment.
+• if you have heart problems, for example, if you have had a heart attack in the last 4 weeks, or if you suffer from unstable angina (chest pain due to inadequate oxygen supply to the heart) or if you suffer from heart failure and are not receiving specific treatment.

 • if you have moderate or severe liver disease.

-Manidipino Combix should not be administered to children or adolescents under 18 years of age.
+Manidipino Combix should not be given to children and adolescents under 18 years of age.

 Warnings and precautions